AdityaMayukhSom/dinoscale/README.md

-# DinoSpace
+# DinoScale

-DinoSpace is a lightweight C++ backend web library that allows you to quickly create and deploy web applications.
+DinoScale is a lightweight C++ backend web library that allows you to quickly create and deploy web applications.
 It provides an easy-to-use API for creating and managing routes, handling HTTP requests and responses, and listening for incoming connections.

 ## Features